 The Intergenerational Transfer of Public Pension PromisesRobert Novy-Marx, Joshua D. Rauh

 NBER Working Paper No. 14343 The value of pension promises already made by US state governments will grow to approximately $7.9 trillion in 15 years.
 We study investment strategies of state pension plans and estimate the distribution of future funding outcomes.
 We conservatively predict a 50% chance of aggregate underfunding greater than $750 billion and a 25% chance of at least $1.75 trillion (in 2005 dollars).
 Adjusting for risk, the true intergenerational transfer is substantially larger.
 Insuring both taxpayers against funding deficits and plan participants against benefit reductions would cost almost $2 trillion today, even though governments portray state pensions as almost fully funded.
-An NBER digest for this paper is available.
-The NBER Bulletin on Aging and Health provides summaries of publications like this.
+A non-technical summary of this paper is available in the November 2008 NBER Digest.

 You can sign up to receive the NBER Bulletin on Aging and Health by email.
-This paper is available as PDF (710 K) or via email.

 |